abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 circumstances and pay attention to the natural processes around us.

 There’s a story that Ajahn Chah used to use in his teachings.
-It is a Jataka tale about a king who takes his retinue off to do some business.
+It is a Jātaka tale about a king who takes his retinue off to do some business.
 As they pass by an area in the forest, the king sees a wild mango tree full of mangoes and thinks to himself, *Those mangoes look really good.
 At the end of the day when we’re going back to the palace, I’m going to